Director of Success

 I was studying nutritional counseling and herbology (with the late Dr. John Christopher), as well as other body-based health approaches; was practicing yoga seriously; studying the relationship of the chakras and elements on human and world health; running miles every day on the shore of Lake Ontario; and was very deeply involved in a formal spiritual practice.
 Weaving my life around a health food store seemed like the logical place in which to tie all my interests together.

 One day, I was approached about an upcoming training being offered by the Reflexology Association of Canada, and I said “Why not?”
 By that time, I had realized that retail was not for me and was once again on a search for “what to do with my one wild and precious life”.

 And so, the next couple of years rolled along.
-I completed my studies with the Reflexology Association of Canada, earned my national certification, and opened a practice in Toronto, Ontario offering reflexology and nutritional counseling.
+I completed my studies with the Reflexology Association of Canada, earned my national certification, and opened a practice in Toronto, Ontario offering reflexology and nutritional and herbal counseling.

 In 1985, I decided to pursue training as a teacher of reflexology.
 As part of my training I was required to teach two systems of the body.
 I chose the digestive and endocrine systems.

 Fast forward to the current day, and I am somewhat embarrassed to admit that I just realized the connection between reflexology and nutrition.
 What we eat obviously influences our health; and reflexology supports the body’s ability to actually digest what we take in.
 Duh.
 It does make sense.
 Fortunately, some wise and unknown part of myself realized that and steered me in the right direction!

 On a little bit different take on my professional history, I must confess to being a bit of a communication “junkie”, having immersed myself over the years in a variety of formal and self-regulated studies.